bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 In the same way that streaming music services compress audio by sampling it, you're compressing your weight data into a format that's more manageable.

 If you don't take enough samples, you lose important information.
-A result from signal processing, Nyquist-Shannon theorem, suggests that you should use a sample rate greater than two measurements per week (a sample rate > 2/7) to attempt to reconstruct what's happening over the weekly timescale.
+A result from signal processing (called the Nyquist-Shannon theorem) suggests that you should use a sample rate greater than two measurements per week (a sample rate > 2/7) to attempt to reconstruct what's happening over the weekly timescale.

 **Example.** Here are two curves showing weight gain in red and weight loss in green.